oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 -11

+* combined mode now exclusively uses the DPoP nonce mechanism
+* allow the challenge endpoint response to convey a DPoP nonce
 * add clarifications on AS combined mode handling & errors
 * remove duplication challenge verification in Verifivation of Client Attestation PoP JWT
 * add Client Metadata section defining for use by Clients